javelit/docs/content/get-started/fundamentals/tutorials/create-a-multi-page-app.md

 Congratulations! 🎉 If you've read this far, chances are you've learned to create both single-page and multipage apps.
 Where you go from here is entirely up to your creativity!
 We’re excited to see what you’ll build now that adding additional pages to your apps is easier than ever.
 Try adding more pages to the app we've just built as an exercise.
-Also, stop by the [forum](https://github.com/jeamlit/jeamlit/discussions/) to show off your multipage apps with the Jeamlit community! 🚡
+Also, stop by the [forum](https://github.com/javelit/javelit/discussions/) to show off your multipage apps with the Javelit community! 🚡

 Here are some resources to continue learning:

-- Post a question or share your multipage app on our [community forum](https://github.com/jeamlit/jeamlit/discussions/).
+- Post a question or share your multipage app on our [community forum](https://github.com/javelit/javelit/discussions/).
 - Explore the full [Multipage apps documentation](/develop/concepts/multipage-apps)
 - Learn about [Forms](/develop/concepts/architecture/forms) for controlled reruns
 - Discover [Animation techniques](/develop/concepts/design/animate) with empty containers
-- Browse the [API reference](/develop/api-reference/) for all Jeamlit components
+- Browse the [API reference](/develop/api-reference/) for all Javelit components